Homemade firearm: History

-Since firearms manufacturers began procuring unfinished frames and rifle receivers from separate, OEM companies in interstate commerce, specialists and private individuals have also purchased and finished these components as "receiver blanks" at home.
-Most unfinished receivers from the 20th century could be finished with hand tools, the common drill press, or machine tools.
-Certain companies in the 1990's began to sell receiver kits that could include drill bits, stencils, or jigs to aid the finishing process.
-Starting in the 2010s, 80% complete polymer frames and kits became popular, which required only hand tools for finishing.
+Most receiver blanks from the 20th century could be finished with hand tools, a drill press, or machine tools.
+Certain companies in the 1990s began to sell receiver kits that could include drill bits, stencils, or jigs to aid the finishing process.

-Companies like Polymer80, based in Dayton, Nevada, became well known for being a top producer of 80% Glock-compatible frames.
-The rapid increase in private arms as a result of these companies contributed to the coinage of the term "ghost gun" in 2012.
+Starting in the 2010s, polymer receiver blanks and kits became popular, which require only hand tools for finishing.
+Polymer80, based in Dayton, Nevada, became well known for being a top producer of such receivers.

-It has always been possible to make firearms from raw materials, and more recently it has become popular among firearms hobbyists to produce receivers from plastic with a 3D printer, though the variety of materials and methods used to create these receivers are of greatly varying quality.
+It has always been possible to make firearms from raw materials, and more recently it has become popular among firearms hobbyists to produce receivers from plastic with a 3D printer, though the variety of materials and methods used to create these receivers are of varying quality.

 A popular machine tool for completing receiver blanks is a CNC mill.
 The company Defense Distributed sells a CNC milling machine named the Ghost Gunner for this purpose.
+The Ghost Gunner was first sold in 2014, when the term "ghost gun" became popularized.

-AR-15-style firearms are often made as privately-made firearms.
+AR-15-style firearms are often made as homemade firearms.
 AR-15s are modular firearms, and maker's marks are usually applied to the lower receiver, which houses the trigger group.
-A person with an AR-15 lower receiver can assemble a complete firearm using widely available components, such as barrels, stocks, magazines, and upper receivers.
-Pistols and AK-47-style semi-automatic rifles are also popularly made as privately made firearms.
+A person with an AR-15 lower receiver can assemble a complete firearm using widely available, commercial and unregulated components, such as barrels, stocks, and upper receivers.

+Pistols and AK-47-style semi-automatic rifles are also popularly made as homemade firearms.
+The Intelligence Division of the New York City Police Department has published a survey and compendium of homemade firearm types.

 Non-U.S. jurisdictions

-Overseas production centers of clandestine privately-made firearms include China, the Khyber Pass area of Pakistan and the Philippines; the Philippines are especially known for the production of .45 caliber semi-automatic pistols.
+Overseas production centers of clandestine homemade firearms include China, the Khyber Pass area of Pakistan, and the Philippines; the Philippines are especially known for the production of .45 caliber semi-automatic pistols.